 Considering stores and retail businesses have to pay huge rents, salaries, and bills, the retail business model has its limitations, and opening a storefront is not practical for most of us.

 Similarly, the Internet is dominated by Megastores, such as Amazon and eBay.
 For us, it means it’s almost impossible to run an online retail store without a clear competitive advantage or a very innovative product.
-It’s difficult to compete with these online retailers because these companies give their customers guarantees, refunds, and top-notch customer service.
+It isn’t easy to compete with these online retailers because they give their customers guarantees, refunds, and top-notch customer service.

 So if you’re like most of us who want to start a retail business and don’t have cash, what can you do?